mattermost/docs/source/mobile/deploy-mobile-apps-using-emm-provider.rst

 You can use an EMM to:

-- Enforce users to download a mobile app
+- Enforce users to download a mobile app.
 - Set default server connections.
 - Restrict users from changing servers.
 - Enforce security policies.